CA Sandeep Kanoi

 Can I pay rent to my parents or spouse to avail HRA benefits?

-You can pay rent to your parents, however, they need to account for the same under ‘Income from other sources’ and will be entitled to pay tax for the same.
+You can pay rent to your parents, however, they need to pay tax on the same or account the same in calculating their taxable income.

 On the other hand, you cannot pay rent to your spouse.
 In view of the relationship when you take up residence together, you are expected to do so and hence such a transaction does not bear merit under tax laws.
 Sham transactions can only spell trouble under scrutiny, so steer clear of these.